demetrapappa14-geospatial/Deep-Learning-techniques-to-the-Eurosat-satetelite-image-dataset-/README.md

 ## Important Note

 EuroSAT is an image classification dataset.
 It does not provide official segmentation masks or bounding-box annotations.
-Therefore, the segmentation and object detection parts are implemented as **pseudo visual analysis extensions**, not as fully supervised segmentation/detection benchmarks.
+Therefore, the segmentation and object detection parts are implemented as **pseudo visual analysis extensions**, not as fully supervised segmentation/detection benchmarks.Since EuroSAT does not provide official segmentation masks or object detection annotations, pseudo labels were generated automatically to enable qualitative visual analysis.

 ## Project Structure